ArchLars/archtutorial/README.md

 - EXT4 for `/`
 - AMD CPU + NVIDIA GPU (4070 RTX, check your own card for which driver to use.
 For me it's `nvidia-open-dkms`)

+I included some stuff for AMDGPUs too, but my system is NVIDIA so I may have missed some things.

-modeset is set by default, and according to the wiki setting fbdev manually is now unnecessary so I will not set those.
-PLEASE check the wiki before install for anything.
-POST-INSTALL GUIDE IS SUPER OPINIONATED, FOLLOW BY OWN VOLITION.
+NVIDIA modeset is set by default, and according to the wiki setting fbdev manually is now unnecessary so I will not set those.
+PLEASE check the wiki before install for anything. **POST-INSTALL GUIDE IS SUPER OPINIONATED, FOLLOW BY OWN VOLITION.**

 *Protip:* This tutorial uses Norwegian keymaps and locale/timezone settings.
 Simply replace those with your own (e.g. keymap, `LANG`, `TZ`).
 If you use an English lang keyboard you can ignore all of it, but it's worth knowing if you are new and use a different keyboard like say `de-latin1` for German keyboards.